X-death25/MD-IO/README.md

 ## 🙏 Thanks

-- [Sik](https://plutiedev.com/)  for his very usefull website , spend a lot of time in the Peripherals part.
+- [Sik](https://plutiedev.com/) for his very useful website — spent a lot of time in the Peripherals section.
-- [Ichigobankai](https://www.2minds.fr/fr/)  for agreeing to test and port the code for Master System support (he doesn't know it yet).
+- [Ichigobankai](https://www.2minds.fr/fr/) for agreeing to test and port the code for Master System support *(he doesn't know it yet)*.

 ---